ongres/stackgres/doc/content/en/__trash.md

 Upon creating this resource, StackGres will schedule and run a benchmark.
 The results of the benchmark will be written in the `.Status` field of the CRD, which you can query with `kubectl describe`.
-You may also check them from the web console.
+You may also check them from the Web Console.

 <!-- -------------------- -->